+1) Education.

+Complete CGSOC Common Core and the Army Force Management Course.

+2) Assignment

-- (1) Education. - (a) Successfully complete CGSOC Common Core and the Army Force Management Course. - (2) Assignment - (a) Serve successfully in at least one FA50 coded position.
-Preferably, qualified officers will have served 48 months in FA50 positions of which they should serve 12 months in an O5 position as a Lieutenant Colonel and 12 months in an O6 position as a Colonel.
+- (a) Serve successfully in at least one FA50 coded position.
+Preferably, qualified officers must have served 48 months in FA50 positions of which they should serve 12 months in an O5 position as a Lieutenant Colonel and 12 months in an O6 position as a Colonel.
 As senior force managers, Colonels serve in assignments that require leadership, technical force management, and managerial skills.
 They should be able to oversee and direct diverse force management efforts.
-They should pursue an advanced civilian degree, complete Senior Service College (SSC), and potential senior-level fellowships. - (b) Key developmental positions.
+They should pursue an advanced civilian degree, complete SSC, and potential senior-level fellowships. - (b) Key developmental positions.
 Certain jobs for ARNG AGR officers are critical for career progression.
 At the O6 level, the Chief, Force Management Division, is considered a brigade command equivalent position.